 King’s Cross Station staff have set up a placard for ‘Platform 9 ¾’, where young wizards apparate through a wall between platforms 9 and 10 to find the Hogwarts Express.
 It’s a huge tourist attraction, as it even has a trolley sticking halfway out the wall!

-The Defence Against the Dark Arts teacher in the Prisoner of Azkaban, Remus Lupin, seemed always destined to become a werewolf.
+The Defense Against the Dark Arts teacher in the Prisoner of Azkaban, Remus Lupin, seemed always destined to become a werewolf.
 His father’s name was Lyall Lupin – Lyall meaning wolf, and Lupin is Latin for “pertaining to the wolf”.

 The actress for Luna Lovegood, Evanna Lynch, struggled with anorexia during her childhood.
-It’s rumoured online that JK Rowling offered her the role of Luna should she be able to beat the disorder, but this isn’t true.
+It’s rumored online that JK Rowling offered her the role of Luna should she be able to beat the disorder, but this isn’t true.
 While Lynch did write letters to Rowling, she auditioned and got the role of Luna entirely on her own!